A Deep Generative Model for Reordering Adjacency Matrices: Related Work

 Recently, a number of relaxed (differentiable) sorting operators have been introduced to enable gradient-based learning of models that include a sorting process \cite{Sinkhorn, NeuralSort, SoftSort}.
 The outputs of these relaxed sorting operators are ``soft'' permutation matrices.
 For example, the output of the Sinkhorn operator \cite{Sinkhorn} is a doubly stochastic matrix, where the sum of any row or any column is 1.
 In addition, the NeuralSort \cite{NeuralSort} and SoftSort \cite{SoftSort} operators produce a unimodal row stochastic matrix, where any row has the sum of 1 and has a unique $\operatorname{argmax}$.

 Using soft permutation matrices computed by the relaxed sorting operators, we can train a neural network model with approximated solutions.
 Once training is completed, these relaxed sorting operators can output ``exact'' permutation matrices to produce actual solutions for evaluation.
 For instance, since an output of the NeuralSort \cite{NeuralSort} and SoftSort \cite{SoftSort} operators is a unimodal row stochastic matrix, we can simply apply row-wise $\operatorname{argmax}$ to get an exact permutation matrix.
-For a model with the Sinkhorn operator \cite{Sinkhorn}, an exact permutation can be obtained by passing the output of Sinkhorn operator (i.e., the output of the previous layer) to a linear assigment problem solver (e.g., Hungarian method \cite{Hungarian}).
+For a model with the Sinkhorn operator \cite{Sinkhorn}, an exact permutation can be obtained by passing the output of Sinkhorn operator to a linear assignment problem solver (e.g., Hungarian method \cite{Hungarian}).

 We use these relaxed sorting operators for learning a deep generative model that produces diverse reorderings of the adjacency matrix of a graph.
 In the evaluation, we compare two relaxed sorting operators for our problem, namely Sinkhorn \cite{Sinkhorn} and SoftSort \cite{SoftSort}.